|Society of Wetland Scientists

 For an individual certified as a Wetland Professional in Training to apply for certification as a Professional Wetland Scientist, it is not necessary to complete the full application.
 The individual should document course work and other training and experience since the last application that will fulfill completely the requirements for PWS certification.
 Professional accomplishments and publications should be highlighted.
 The name and address of at least one new reference, preferably an individual certified as a PWS, should be included with the application, along with a check or money order for the difference between the WPIT and PWS application fees $200 US for developed countries and $75 for undeveloped countries.
 If the upgrade application is more than two years from the date a WPIT was awarded, three new form Cs must be completed to reflect a current assessment of the applicant's professional work experience.
 The SWSPCP Business Office will attach a copy of the original application to the new material for submission to the Certification Panel.
 Review and approval of the upgrade application will then proceed in the same way as an original application.

 MAINTAINING YOUR CERTIFICATION

 Once you are granted the PWS or WPIT certification, you are required to maintain it by paying an annual maintenance fee.
-As of January 1, 2009 the maintenance fee is $50.
+As of January 1, 2015 the maintenance fee is $75.
 This fee is not related to your SWS membership, if applicable.
 PWS and WPITs are not required to pay the annual maintenance fee in the year in which they are certified.
 The annual maintenance fee is not waived for WPITs in the year in which they upgrade to PWS.
 Additionally, in order to help maintain the high standards of the program, as a PWS/SPWS, you are required to renew your certification every five years.
 A PWS/SPWS shall earn a minimum of 10 certification renewal points during a five-year period from the time of certification.
 Renewal points are earned in various ways, including employment, conference attendance, presentations and oral papers, and wetland instruction.